Small Isles: Demographics

 According to the 2011 census, the total population of the Small Isles was 153.
 Five of the islands are inhabited: Eigg (83), Muck (27), Rùm (22), Canna (12) and Sanday (9).

 The inhabited islands are in contrasting forms of ownership: Canna (along with the tidally linked Sanday) is owned by a national conservation charity, the National Trust for Scotland; Eigg has been owned by a local community trust since 1997; Muck remains in private ownership; and Rùm is largely in the hands of the state (via NatureScot), although some land in and around the only village (Kinloch) is owned by a community trust.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Muck Eigg and Rum in the years before the First World War.
+The catch typically consisted of lobsters.